Murder of Tracie McBride: Trial

 In addition, seven jurors found that the testimony of Jones's ex-wife, Sandra Lane, was a mitigating factor.
-Although Lane testified that Jones raped her in his apartment two days before he killed McBride, she also said that he seemed "very crazed" and was "spinning out of control, bouncing from thought to thought."
+Although Lane testified that Jones raped her in his apartment two days before he killed McBride, she also said that he seemed "very crazed" and was "spinning out of control, bouncing from thought to thought".

 On November 3, 1995, the jury came back with a unanimous recommendation for death.
 On June 11, 1996, Jones was entered into the Texas Department of Criminal Justice (TDCJ) as prisoner #999195 under an agreement with federal authorities.
 The State of Texas housed its male death-row inmates at the Ellis Unit near Huntsville, Texas.
-On July 13, 1999, he was moved into federal custody, to the newly opened men's death row at U.S. Penitentiary, Terre Haute.
+On July 13, 1999, he was moved into federal custody, to the newly opened men's death row at the United States Penitentiary in Terre Haute, Indiana.
 He was Federal Bureau of Prisons (BOP) prisoner #27265-077.

+Appeals

-Throughout the appeals process, Jones' lawyer, Tim Floyd, continued to argue that he should be spared the death penalty and have his sentence commuted to life imprisonment because nerve gas from Iraq had damaged Jones' brain.
-Floyd contacted University of Texas Southwestern Medical Center epidemiology department head, Dr. Robert Haley, who published the first major studies related to Gulf War syndrome, and asked him to review his client's medical records; Haley argued that Jones had sustained brain damage and that it "was responsible for the personality changes that contributed significantly to the tragic events of his crime."
-U.S. senator Kay Bailey Hutchison argued that Jones should have his brain scanned to check for any damage before any death sentence would be carried out.
+Throughout the appeals process, Jones' lawyer, Tim Floyd, continued to argue that his death sentence should be commuted to life imprisonment since nerve gas from Iraq had damaged his brain.
+Floyd contacted University of Texas Southwestern Medical Center epidemiology department head, Dr. Robert Haley, who published the first major studies related to Gulf War syndrome, and asked him to review his client's medical records; Haley argued that Jones had sustained brain damage and that it "was responsible for the personality changes that contributed significantly to the tragic events of his crime".
+U.S. senator Kay Bailey Hutchison argued that Jones should have his brain scanned to check for damage before any death sentence would be carried out.
 Ross Perot also called for a commutation of the sentence to life without parole.
 Throughout the appeal process, McBride's family advocated for Jones' execution.

 In 1998, the United States Court of Appeals for the Fifth Circuit found that two of the non-statutory aggravating circumstances appeared to be redundant.
 However, they upheld the death sentence since they found that the aggravation still outweighed the mitigation.

 In 1999, the U.S. Supreme Court declined to overturn Jones' death sentence.
 Jones' final appeal for clemency from then-president of the United States George W. Bush and his final appeal at the U.S. Supreme Court failed on March 17, 2003.
-On March18, 2003, Jones was executed at USP Terre Haute, making him the third federal prisoner executed since federal executions resumed in 2001.
-McBride's family and a friend attended the execution.